-We have selected Embrace as our top insurance choice for most Toy Poodles because of their wide-ranging coverage.
+We have selected Pets Best as our top insurance choice for most Toy Poodles because of their wide-ranging coverage.
 They include hereditary and congenital conditions that not all insurance companies cover.
 These include patella luxation, Leggs-Calve-Perthes disease, tracheal collapse, and eye health issues.
-Plus, they offer up to $1,000 dental treatment per year, which is essential given their cramped mouths.

-Alternative treatments such as acupuncture and hydrotherapy are included, which Toy Poodles sometimes use for post-surgery management.
 Emergency care and hospitalization are covered should you need them.
 They also look at pre-existing conditions differently and may cover curable pre-existing conditions dependent on criteria and an evaluation.
-Finally, Embrace is rated highly by other customers and insurance comparison sites.

 Best Pet Insurance For Older Dogs